-Our STD clinic provides low-cost diagnosis and treatment of sexually transmitted infections.
+Our STD clinic provides low-cost screening of sexually transmitted infections.
 We test for the following STDs:

 For more information on these STDs, please see the links located near the end of this page.